manuel-uberti/manuel-uberti.github.io/_posts/2020-04-27-lockdown-beam-volatile-highlights.md

 Keitaro’s package adds a temporary highlight to the yanked text which makes the addition stand out briefly, and so I get a sense of what I am doing in a buffer I’m not entirely familiar with yet.
-There are other commands that benefit from it, as the `volatile-highlights`’s README explains.
+There are other commands that benefit from it, as the `volatile-highlights` README explains.
 For instance, I find the highlights around undo operations and `occur-mode` occurrences very helpful.

 Although I didn’t play with it, `volatile-highlights` can be extended to support